evgenyneu/JsonSwiftson/README.md

 #### Setup with CocoaPods (iOS 8+)

-If you are using CocoaPods add this line to your Podfile.
+If you are using CocoaPods add this line to your Podfile:

 ```Podfile
 use_frameworks!